Smart Meter Installation Cost

 It's FREE and there are no obligations

-Whilst you have a qualified electrician out at your property, it may be worth undertaking other jobs within your household at an additional cost, saving you money in the long run.
+If your smart meter is being installed by a qualified electrician, it may be worth asking if they can undertake other jobs within your household at an additional cost, saving you money in the long run.
 Below are a few potential jobs that you may need when installing a smart meter.

 Removing Original Meters